kyohmizu/slides-deploy-aks/main.md

     - Docker/Kubernetes
     - Go
     - Security

+- Studying kubernetes for half a year
 ]

 ---
 ### Motivation

-- I've been studying kubernetes for half a year

 - But I don't use kubernetes for work...

+--

 - So, I tried to create cluster by myself